-On April 18, 2003, the Acquisition and Restoration Council transferred 1,615 acres in Hendry County to the Panther Glades Florida Forever project.
+On April 18, 2003, the ARC transferred 1,615 acres in Hendry County to the Panther Glades Florida Forever project.

-In 2006, the Acquisition and Restoration Council moved this project from Group A Small Parcels list for acquisition to the Group B Small Parcels list.
+In 2006, the ARC moved this project from the A, Small Parcels list for acquisition to the B, Small Parcels list

-The National Park Service continues to pursue consolidation efforts in the Big Cypress Preserve Addition.
-The Conservation and Recreational Lands Program continues to focus on acquiring land in Golden Gate Estates South.
-The U.S. Fish and Wildlife Service has acquired and manages 28,410 acres (including Collier Exchange lands).
-The Conservation and Recreational Lands Program received \$25 million of Federal "Farm Bill" funds for the Golden Gate portion of this project.
+NPS continues to pursue consolidation efforts in the Big Cypress Preserve Addition.
+The CARL Program continues to focus on acquiring land in Golden Gate Estates South.
+The FWS has acquired and manages 28,410 acres (including Collier Exchange lands).
+The CARL Program received \$25 million of Federal "Farm Bill" funds for the Golden Gate portion of this project.
 All the acreage in this project is considered essential.
 In June 2009, approximately 3 platted acres were purchased for \$8,276.

-On December 9, 2011, the Acquisition and Restoration Council placed this project in the new Substantially Complete category of Florida Forever projects.
-This project will remain on the Florida Forever Priority List until all court settlements are resolved.
+On December 9, 2011, the ARC placed this project in the new Substantially Complete category of Florida Forever projects.
+This project will remain on the Florida Forever List until all court settlements are resolved.